cal-adapt/climakitae/docs/data.rst

 Use a csv config file
 **********************
-The :py:func:`climakitae.Application.retrieve_from_csv` method can be used to retrieve data from a csv configuration file.
+The :py:func:`climakitae.Application.retrieve_from_csv()` method can be used to retrieve data from a csv configuration file.
 It just takes the filepath to the csv as an argument.
-Depending on the number of rows in the csv, different datatypes can be returned.
+Depending on the number of rows in the csv, different data types can be returned.
 If the csv has one row, a single :py:class:`xarray.DataArray` object will be returned.
 If the csv has multiple rows, we assume you want to retrieve **multiple** datasets.
 Set the function argument ``merge`` to ``False`` to return a list of :py:class:`xarray.DataArray` objects, or merge to ``True`` (the default value) to return a single :py:class:`xarray.Dataset` object.

 The csv file needs to be configured in a particular way in order for the function to properly read it in.
-The row values must match valid options in our data catalog.
-An example table is provided below.
-The headers of the csv must be **exactly** as they are in the following example:
+The row values must match valid options in our data catalog, and the headers of the csv must be labelled **exactly** as they are in the following example:

 .. list-table::
    :widths: 5 5 5 5 5 5 5 5 5 5